wpscott/UxPlay/README.txt

 with a firewall only opened two udp network ports: **three** are required (the third one receives the audio data).

-**Raspberry Pi** devices only work with hardware GPU h264 video decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
+**Raspberry Pi** devices work best with hardware GPU h264 video decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)